Gawler Primary School

-Gawler Primary School is a state school in South Australia opened in January 1878.
-It is located on the edge of the historic Church Hill State Heritage Area of Gawler.
-The Gothic-styled bluestone main building and the original headmaster's residence (added in 1881) are listed on the now-defunct Register of the National Estate.
+Gawler Primary School is a public coeducational primary school, located on the edge of the historic Church Hill State Heritage Area of Gawler in the town of Gawler in South Australia.
+It is administered by the Department of Education, with an enrolment of 165 students and a teaching staff of 11, as of 2023.
+The school caters to students from Reception to Year 6.

+History

+It opened in January 1878.
 Opened as the Gawler Public School, it was built by William Tardiff to the design of architect E. J. Wood at a cost of 4,695 pounds and could accommodate 600 pupils.
 The first headmaster was E. L. Burton who had been headmaster of St. George's Church of England Day School.

-It is part of the Gawler Church Hill State Heritage Area.